Cray-HPE/docs-csm/upgrade/README.md

 for more information on other product streams to be upgraded and configured after CSM.

-> **`NOTE`** If a newer version of the HPE Cray EX HPC Firmware Pack (HFP) is available, then the next step would be to install HFP which will inform the Firmware Action Services (FAS) of the newest firmware available.
+> **`NOTE`** If a newer version of the HPE Cray EX HPC Firmware Pack (HFP) is available, then the next step is to install HFP.
+This will inform the Firmware Action Services (FAS) of the newest firmware available.
 Once FAS is aware that new firmware is available, then see [Update Firmware with FAS](../operations/firmware/Update_Firmware_with_FAS.md).